akarnokd/RxJavaExtensions/README.md

 .subscribe(System.out::println);
 ```

-### doWhile - resubscribe if a condition is true after
+### doWhile

+Resubscribe if a condition is true after the last subscription completed normally.
 This is similar to the imperative `do-while` loop (executing the loop body at least once):

 ```java
 long start = System.currentTimeMillis();